This outstanding turkey and ham gumbo recipe is another way to use those delicious holiday leftovers.

 If you include the optional cut okra add it now.
 Then add green onions and parsley cook for 15 minutes more.
 Remove from heat, cover for 15 minutes.

 Serve with rice and crisp hot french bread.
-I like to be a little bold and add a spoonful of cranberry sauce in my bowl.
+I like to be a little bold by adding a spoonful of cranberry sauce in my bowl.

 This gumbo is a wow!
 Enjoy.
 Will serve 12 to 15.